Coal tar foam

 - Coal tar foam is flammable.
 Do not store or use near an open flame or while smoking.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using coal tar foam while you are pregnant.
-It is not known if coal tar foam is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using coal tar foam, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of coal tar foam: